A little reminder posted for you each Holiday Season!

 - FOR WORK: I’ll be less available during the Holidays.
 Please contact my assistant, Jane Doe @ 555-1212 if you need immediate assistance.

-- FOR PERSONAL: I’ll be traveling on and off during the upcoming Holidays and will not be online as much as usual so don’t be concerned if I don’t respond right away!
-I’ll post the pics when I get caught up!
+- FOR PERSONAL: I will not be online as much as usual during the upcoming Holidays so don’t be concerned if I don’t respond right away.
+Too many fun off-line things to do!

 You get the idea.
 Simply state you will not be checking email as regularly during the Holidays and will catch up shortly.
 Never provide specific dates and time-frames.

-By not including dates and times of when you will be where, you are actually being prudent and reflecting the necessary caution to protect yourself from those with ulterior motives or folks you do not know very well.
+By not including dates and times of when you will be where, you are actually being prudent.
+In the process you will be reflecting the necessary caution to protect yourself from those with ulterior motives or folks you do not know very well.
 Better safe than sorry, right?

 Leave a comment below.
 (Comments open for 15 Days.)